Our mission is to start the Neurodiversity conversation in every workplace.

 Stavroula will often be the first person who gets back to you when you send us an enquiry.
 She brings her considerable experience of administrative and organisational skills to the team.
 Stavroula also coordinates the team of trainers at Adjust, ensuring everything runs as smoothly as possible.

 Miki has a real passion for neurodiversity awareness and how it can be a competitive advantage, especially in the workplace.

 Miki also has a strong eye for Creative Direction and brings these skills to Adjust.

 Professor Lynn Martin PhD is an experienced manager and entrepreneur.
 She brings to Adjust her considerable experience of business development and professional insight.
 Through her work she has developed a passion for the benefits neurodiverse individuals can bring to the workplace.
-Professor Lynn Martin is the President of the Institute of Small Business and Entrepreneurship (ISBE), the international body for research and practice in entrepreneurship, she is well known for her ability to bring together different organisations to promote economic growth, business and community benefits.
+She is well known for her ability to bring together different organisations to promote economic growth, business and community benefits

 Dr Lisa Harkry is a Chartered Psychologist specialising in social inclusion, mental health and neurodiversity.
 She was awarded her PhD in autism and employment from Goldsmiths, University of London.
 Dr Harkry is unique in that she has considerable academic and practical experience in understanding neurodiversity in an employment context.
 Dr Harkry brings to Adjust her passion for evidence based strategies.

 Marianne is an autistic freelance writer covering culture, employment and neurodiversity for outlets including Adjust, The Cut, The New York Times and The Guardian.
 Read more about Marianne’s work here